Feature Request #4478

 I didn't close the issue.
 I simply said there's little point in discussing it right now.

 Oh.
 I understand.
 Then I guess I posted correctly.

 Just so there's no confusion, I don't expect you to go and jump on 4, I'm just posting so they're posted (as requested).

-#7 Updated by Steven G. over 2 years ago
+#7 Updated by Steven G. almost 3 years ago

 (Don't seem to be able to edit the original issue)

 - interface for database and caching in CFS added

 - entire prototype now works with Composer

 - very simplistic event system implemented for the purpose of abstraction between layers